 Other safety concerns:

-In rare instances, daily use over extended period of time can cause stomach upset and/or heartburn.
+In rare instances, daily use over an extended period of time can cause stomach upset and/or heartburn.
 If pregnant, do not use without your doctor’s approval.
 Do not use if you have gallstones or a bile duct dysfunction; however, curcumin, an active component of turmeric, can increase bile solubility and is recommended for the condition.

 Look for products standardized for 95% curcuminoids.
 For cooking, brightly colored and aromatic powder is best.

-400 to 600 mg of extracts (tablets or capsules) three times per day or as directed on product.
+400 to 600 mg of extracts (tablets or capsules) three times per day or as directed on the product.
 Dried spice is not effective for treating conditions.

 Do not give to young children.